onehashai/onehash-connect/help/custom-emoji.md

 # Custom emoji

 Custom emoji can be used by all users in an organization (including bots).
-They are supported everywhere that Zulip supports emoji, including [emoji reactions][emoji-reactions], [messages][emoji-messages], [stream descriptions][emoji-streams] and [user statuses][emoji-status].
+They are supported everywhere that OneHash Connect supports emoji, including [emoji reactions][emoji-reactions], [messages][emoji-messages], [stream descriptions][emoji-streams] and [user statuses][emoji-status].